American Venous Forum: Venous guidelines

+The Healthy Veins Book

-The Layman's Handbook for Venous Disorders is designed to assist vascular care providers with terms, treatment options, and answers to frequently asked questions about venous diseases.
+The Healthy Veins Book:Understanding Varicose Veins and Leg Swelling is designed to assist vascular patients with terms, treatment options, and answers to frequently asked questions about venous diseases.
 This textbook provides essential information on the cause, presentation and up-to-date management of venous diseases.
 It also includes important data on prevention and treatment of blood clots, leg swelling, varicose veins and venous ulcers.

-Vein Specialist Newsletter
+Vein specialist newsletter

 AVF also provides a monthly newsletter via email that discusses upcoming or recent events the society has hosted or been involved with as well as noteworthy journal articles in the vascular field.

-Index of Articles of Excellence

-The AVF also maintains an Index of Articles of Excellence that include notable and formative journal articles in the field of vascular surgery.
-These are good resources for foundational questions and to serve as a starting point for looking more in-depth in crucial issues.

-Annual Meeting
+Annual meeting

-VENOUS2023, the AVF Annual Meeting, is an international, scientific, academic and practical meeting for vascular surgeons as well as other practitioners that treat venous and lymphatic disease around the world.
+VENOUS2026, AVF's annual meeting, is an international, scientific, academic and practical meeting for vascular surgeons as well as other practitioners that treat venous and lymphatic disease around the world.
 It includes oral and poster presentations on research conducted in vascular surgery in the United States and around the world, as well as demonstrations from medical device companies and a keynote address from the president of the society.
-This 35th annual meeting will be held on February 22-25, 2023 in San Antonio, Texas.
-Click the arrow to be taken to the AVF website to learn more about VENOUS2023.
+This 38th annual meeting will be held on March 1–4, 2026 in Denver, Colorado.
+Click the arrow to be taken to the AVF website to learn more about VENOUS2026.

 Journal of Vascular Surgery Venous and Lymphatic

-The AVF and Society of Vascular Surgery sponsor the Journal of Vascular Surgery Venous and Lymphatic is a peer reviewed academic journal published by Elsevier that started in 2014.
+The AVF and Society of Vascular Surgery sponsor the Journal of Vascular Surgery Venous and Lymphatic, which is a peer-reviewed academic journal published by Elsevier that started in 2013.
 It has published several of the most notable academic papers in the field of venous and lymphatic disease.
-In 2019, the journal had an impact factor of 3.137, the highest among venous journals.
+In 2021, the journal had an impact factor of 4.19, the highest among venous journals.